cefolger/needsmoredojo/README.md

 ##### Move File Refactoring

-> **Note: Needs More Dojo disables its refactoring support by default due to performance concerns on large projects.
+> **Note: Needs More Dojo disables its refactoring support by default due to performance concerns on large projects when doing move/rename actions.
 You can enable refactoring by checking "Enable refactoring support for move and rename file actions" in the Needs More Dojo settings.**

 Needs More Dojo will update module references when you move an AMD module.